Account Setup and Information

-Your residential water service bill is calculated using the following criteria:
+Your residential water service bill is calculated according to:

 - Meter size

-A residential rate calculator is available online.
+A residential rate calculator is available online to help you estimate your monthly residential SAWS bill.
 Be sure to have a copy of your bill with you to type in the information.

 (including apartment, commercial, industrial and municipal)